 If that occurs, there could also be lingering sharp objects such as clips and nails moving around under the horse’s hoof.
 Horses can easily chip and break their hoof wall if the shoe for any reason rips off.

 If possible, remove the loose item as soon as you notice there is an issue.
 That brings you to the purpose of this guide and review.
-The goal is to educate readers of the best hoof rasp available today.
-We find the five best selling items and break each one down for the consumer to make shopping a stress-free task.
+The goal is to educate readers about the best hoof rasp available today.
+We find the five best-selling items and break each one down for the consumer to make shopping a stress-free task.

 It is not our goal to put these items in any particular order.
 This guide and review are completely unbiased without judgment.